Miami Turned Pink on Wednesday in Celebration of Inter Miami CF's

 Inter Miami CF News Release

-MIAMI - Today, Miami lit up in pink as Inter Miami CF unveiled its electrifying "We're Coming Home " campaign, marking the countdown to the Club's debut at its new stadium at Miami Freedom Park beginning in 2026.
+On Wednesday, Miami lit up in pink as Inter Miami CF unveiled its electrifying "We're Coming Home" campaign, marking the countdown to the Club's debut at its new stadium at Miami Freedom Park beginning in 2026.

 The excitement kicked off Tuesday evening when the Club sparked curiosity by posting an image of its crest on Instagram, noticeably missing its iconic pair of Herons.
 Fans were left guessing and speculating, but the intrigue was answered on Wednesday morning when the Club unveiled its "We're Coming Home" campaign video.
 The breathtaking video revealed the Herons soaring toward Miami, symbolizing their journey to the future new home at Miami Freedom Park.